07Manoj/VPC_Networking/walkthrough.md

 ### **STEP-4A:**  Configuring DHCP on AV1

-* Configure DHCP on LAN and OPT1 interfaces by navigating to Services > DHCP Server.
+* Configure DHCP on LAN and OPT1 interfaces by navigating to ***Services > DHCP Server***.
 Enable the DHCP on the interfaces and leave the IP range as is.
 The Gateways would be 10.1.1.1 and 10.1.2.1 respectively.

 ![DHCP](Images/AV1_DHCP_LAN.png)
 ![DHCP](Images/AV1_DHCP_LAN1.png)